cloudfoundry-samples/go_service_broker/README.md

 As a best practice, we recommend creating an IAM user that has access keys rather than relying on root access keys.
 You can login into your AWS account to create a new user 'service_broker' with the option to generate an access key for this user.

-Once you get a Access Key ID and Secret Access Key, copy and save it into ~/.aws/credentials file, which might look like:
+Once you get a Access Key ID and Secret Access Key, copy and save it into `~/.aws/credentials` file, which might look like:

 ```
 [default]
-aws_access_key_id = AKID1234567890
+aws_access_key_id = YOUR-AWS-ACCESS-KEY-ID
-aws_secret_access_key = MY-SECRET-KEY
+aws_secret_access_key = YOUR-AWS-SECRET-ACCESS-KEY
 ```

 Configuring for SoftLayer